tmllull/raspi/owncloud/README.md

 # Configure OwnCloud on your Raspi

-To use OwnCloud, is recommended have an external HDD or USB with mínimum 16/32GB and mount this device.
-Follow this steps if you doesn't have a mounted device.
+To use OwnCloud, is recommended have an external HDD or USB with mínimum 16/32GB and mount this device (follow this steps if you doesn't have a mounted device) and have an Static IP for the Raspi (stepts here)

 Once we have our HDD/USB mounted, we need to update and upgrade our Raspi